 - Is your personal computer sick?

 Our Help Desk Clinic provides assistance with computer-related issues.
-Appointments are on a first-come, first-served basis and last for one hour.
-If your computer needs more than an hour of work, an appointment will be scheduled for you.
+Appointments are on a first-come, first-served basis.

 Below are the platforms supported by Information Technology Services and IT partners across the University.
 Any versions prior to platforms listed below are not supported or permitted on the on-campus Temple network (wired or wireless).

 Macintosh OS X

 - Microsoft 365/Office 2019 (Windows)